 By Jason Klaiber and Stephen Wilt

-The legendary Roger Hodgson, voice of Supertramp, filled the walls of the Seneca-Allegany Casino’s events center on Saturday, Oct.
+The legendary Roger Hodgson, the voice of Supertramp, filled the walls of the Seneca-Allegany Casino’s events center on Saturday, Oct.
 7. Bringing back memories for fans who remember that distinctive tenor voice as well as those brilliant sax solos and cutting keyboard riffs, the roughly two-hour show abided by a 19-song setlist of hit singles and album cuts.

-Behind the scenes, the touring crew and venue personnel rushed by us, sometimes with equipment in hand but always with focus in their eyes.
+Behind the scenes, the touring crew and venue personnel rushed by us, sometimes with equipment in hand but always with a focus in their eyes.
 We were fortunate enough to introduce Hodgson and his band onstage, as patiently awaiting audience members looked up at us amidst glowing lights.

 “What a beautiful venue,” Hodgson stated to the sold-out concert hall.